-Date Passed: Monday, December 19, 2011 Effective Date: Thursday, January 26, 2012 ORD C34819 Section 2
+Date Passed: Monday, December 19, 2011 Effective Date: Thursday, January 26, 2012

-Section 17C.240.260 Off-premises Signs Deleted: Section 17C.240.250 A. No new off-premises signs may be constructed, on any site.
-B. Off-premises signs now in existence in any zone, meeting the requirements of 17C.240.290 are considered nonconforming uses and may remain, subject to the Deleted: following restrictions: Deleted: declared 1.
-A nonconforming off-premises sign may not be increased in size or elevation, relocated to another site or to a new location on the same site or expanded, enlarged, or extended in any way, including, but not limited to, the addition of advertising faces or the addition of rotating faces with movable panels designed to create additional advertising, except as provided for in the public works exception below.
-2. Public Works Exception.
-A legal, non-conforming off-premises sign that is allowed to remain in Deleted: n existing conformance with this section shall be allowed to be relocated if necessitated for Deleted: SMC 17C.240.250(B) the accomplishment of a governmental public works project.
-This relocation of these off-premises signs for public works projects shall be subject to the limitations in subsections (a) through (1) below: Deleted: e a.
-No increase in square footage of off-premise sign copy shall be permitted.
-Deleted: outdoor advertising display These signs shall be replaced at the same size they existed at immediately prior to relocation. b.
-No additional sign faces shall be added.
-Deleted: outdoor advertising c.
-No increase in height of the existing off-premise sign shall be permitted Deleted: outdoor advertising display except where needed to provide for minimum height clearance (from the ground to the bottom of the off-premises signs) to comply with roadway safety The off-premise sign shall be relocated along the same roadway it was Deleted: outdoor advertising display removed from in the geographical vicinity and shall comply with the Scenic Vistas Act of 1971 (chapter 47.42 RCW and chapter 468-66 WAC) if located along a state highway.
-For purposes of this provision, "the same roadway" shall be construed to be the actual street upon which said sign is currently located, and shall not be construed to incorporate any parallel streets that may function together with the actual street as a couplet.
-The off-premise sign shall not be relocated to a site with a Center and Corridor zoning designation including CA zones, or located within an historic district, regardless of the zoning or district of the original sign location.
-The relocation of the off-premise sign shall be subject to all current City of f.
-Deleted: ¶ Spokane rules, regulations, and procedures relating to the regulation and Deleted: outdoor advertising control of signs, excepting size, height, and off premise advertising Deleted: off-premises limitations
+Section 17C.240.250 Off-premises Signs

+A. No new off-premises signs may be constructed, on any site.

+- B. Off-premises signs now in existence in any zone, meeting the requirements of 17C.240.290 -are declared considered nonconforming uses and may remain, subject to the following restrictions: - A nonconforming off-premises sign may not be increased in size or elevation, relocated to another site or to a new location on the same site or expanded, enlarged, or extended in any way, including, but not limited to, the addition of advertising faces or the addition of rotating faces with movable panels designed to create additional advertising, except as provided for in the public works exception below. - 2.
+Public Works Exception.

+An existing legal, non-conforming off-premises sign that is allowed to remain in conformance with SMC 17C.240.250(B)-this section shall be allowed to be relocated if necessitated for the accomplishment of a governmental public works project.
+This relocation of these off-premises signs for public works projects shall be subject to the limitations in subsections (a) through (fe) below:

+- a.
+No increase in square footage of outdoor advertising displayoff-premise sign copy shall be permitted.
+These signs shall be replaced at the same size they existed at immediately prior to relocation. - b.
+No additional signoutdoor advertising faces shall be added. - c.
+No increase in height of the existing off-premise sign outdoor advertising display shall be permitted except where needed to provide for minimum height clearance (from the ground to the bottom of the off-premises signs) to comply with roadway safety. - d.
+The off-premise sign outdoor advertising display shall be relocated along the same roadway it was removed from in the geographical vicinity and shall comply with the Scenic Vistas Act of 1971 (chapter 47.42 RCW and chapter 468-66 WAC) if located along a state highway.
+For purposes of this provision, "the same roadway" shall be construed to be the actual street upon which said sign is currently located, and shall not be construed to incorporate any parallel streets that may function together with the actual street as a couplet. - e.
+The off-premise sign shall not be relocated to a site with a Center and Corridor zoning designation including CA zones, or located within an historic district, regardless of the zoning or district of the original sign location. - d-f.
+The relocation of the off-premise sign outdoor advertising shall be subject to all current City of Spokane rules, regulations, and procedures relating to the regulation and control of off-premises-signs, excepting size, height, and off premise advertising limitations.